Addressing the Freshwater Challenge

 Securing enough clean water to support people and the environment presents what we call the Freshwater Challenge.
 In areas where freshwater is relatively abundant, the challenge often involves protecting and restoring existing supplies.
 In other places, it also requires more efficient use of a scarce resource.

 Our grantmaking has two objectives: strengthen the environmental community and inform the development of water quality and water quantity policies.
 In the Great Lakes region, where most of our freshwater grantmaking is concentrated, we seek a strong, effective and sustainable community of non-governmental organizations dedicated to the long-term conservation of freshwater ecosystems.
-In the southeast United States, our grantmaking is focused exclusively on policy issues related to water quantity.

 Strengthening the Environmental Community